smian1/ReclaimRoadmaster/README.md

 The script will now run automatically once per day, adjusting travel events for the upcoming days as configured.

 ## How It Works
 1. The script fetches all events for the configured number of days ahead.
 2. For each event with a location:
+   - It looks for associated travel events created by Reclaim.ai (identified by the `TRAVEL_EVENT_PREFIX`).
-   - It calculates the travel time from your home address using the Google Maps API.
+   - If found, it calculates the travel time using the Google Maps API, considering traffic conditions.
-   - It applies time-based multipliers for rush hours and busy weekend times.
+   - It applies time-based multipliers for rush hours and busy periods.
-   - It finds the corresponding travel event (created by Reclaim.ai) and adjusts its duration.
-   - If no travel event exists, it creates a new one.
-3. The script also handles return trips by adjusting or creating travel events after each location-based event.

-## Interaction with Reclaim.ai

-This script is designed to work alongside Reclaim.ai:

-- Reclaim.ai creates initial travel events based on your calendar events with locations.
+   - It adjusts the duration of the travel events based on the calculated travel time.

-- This script then refines those travel events by calculating more precise travel times based on real-time traffic data and time-of-day considerations.
-- The script updates the existing Reclaim.ai travel events rather than creating duplicates.
+## Customization
+You can customize the script by modifying the following variables:
+- `DAYS_TO_PROCESS`: Number of days to look ahead in the calendar
+- `MAX_HOURS_BEFORE_AFTER`: Maximum hours to look before/after an event for travel events
+- `WEEKDAY_RUSH_HOUR_MULTIPLIER` and `WEEKEND_BUSY_HOUR_MULTIPLIER`: Adjust these to change how much extra time is added during busy periods
+- `WEEKDAY_RUSH_HOURS` and `WEEKEND_BUSY_HOURS`: Modify these to match the typical busy hours in your area

 ## Troubleshooting
 - If you encounter errors, check the execution log in the Google Apps Script editor for detailed error messages.
 - Ensure your Google Maps API key is valid and has the necessary permissions.
 - Verify that your Calendar ID is correct and that you have access to the calendar.
-- If travel events are not being adjusted, make sure the `TRAVEL_EMOJI` in the configuration matches the one used by Reclaim.ai.
+- If travel events are not being adjusted

-## Contributing

-Contributions to improve the script are welcome.
-Please feel free to submit a pull request or create an issue if you have any suggestions or encounter any problems.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Disclaimer

-This script is provided as-is, without any guarantees.
-Please use it responsibly and ensure you have the necessary permissions to modify your calendar events.